oscarvargash/biol_550_2022/week_01/README.md

 ls *.txt
 ```

-How can we list only the files that end with '.r' ?
+How can we list only the files that end with ".r" ?

 <details>
   <summary>Click to see an answer!</summary>